Why Obama Made the Wrong Call on Chelsea Manning

 Moreover, Obama has aggressively prosecuted leak cases — so vociferously that people holding security clearances were prohibited from even accessing the WikiLeaks site, although the posted documents were declassified in practice once posted there.
 It goes beyond routine political hypocrisy to suggest that Manning deserves clemency for having released the documents while those who see legal and operational purpose to making use of them continue to be penalized.
 The “president’s favorite general,” former Vice Chairman of the Joint Chiefs of Staff James Cartwright, who surprisingly got snared in the investigation of the Stuxnet leak, got an outright pardon, so perhaps leniency for military was the deciding rule.

 Which segues to the third argument: Many civilian legal experts consider Manning’s sentence of 35 years too harsh.
-This importation of civilian standards into a military setting is exactly the kind of intrusion Wittes and Hennessy worried about as they reviewed the surveys of public attitudes about the military.
+This importation of civilian standards into a military setting is exactly the kind of intrusion Wittes and Poplin worried about as they reviewed the surveys of public attitudes about the military.

 While privacy hawks do exist in the ecosystem of the military, as do a considerable number of passionate advocates for justice — especially throughout the Judge Advocate General Corps — I’d be very surprised if the views that Manning is different in type from Snowden or that her sentence is excessive hold much sway in the military community.
 And it should matter that Obama’s intrusion into military justice proceedings will have impact on the norms of behavior that hold fighting units together and the views of the people most affected by Manning’s actions.
 We would rarely hold that the public’s view of civilian law is irrelevant — peoples’ assemblies make and modify law as attitudes change.
 In exceptional cases where localities infringe on Constitutionally protected rights, the public can be overruled, but Manning’s case does not exhibit those higher principles that might justify imposing on the military a verdict or a sentence at variance with its legal practices.